AP analysis: NFL centers seeing shorter career longevity

 “They’re just not the same as they were years ago.
 I don’t know if that’s been part of the reason play has gone down and we’re seeing this dip in longevity, but it could be.”

-Since centers are typically the smallest offensive linemen in college, Mack and Meester believe some undersized guys have trouble making the jump to the NFL — especially with defensive linemen getting bigger, faster and stronger each year.
+Since centers are typically the smallest offensive linemen in college, Mack and Meester believe some undersized guys have trouble making the NFL jump — especially with defensive linemen getting bigger, faster and stronger each year.

 “In college, if you have a guy who’s big enough to play in the NFL, he’s probably playing tackle or guard,” Meester said.
 “He might get moved to center at the next level, and then you end up with centers that are a little raw going into the NFL.”